The English writer, critic and social thinker John Ruskin is reported to have once stated that:

 In other words, you cannot expect to pay very little and still get a lot in return.
 Or, in common parlance: ‘you get what you pay for’.
 The principle Ruskin formulated is known as the common law of business balance and it describes a mechanism which one can argue is as true today as when he first spoke about it in the nineteenth century.

-So how does this idea apply to translation services in the twenty-first century?
+So how does this idea apply to translation services and in particular German translation services in the twenty-first century?
 After all, surely we have moved on from the business world Ruskin wrote about more than a hundred years ago?
-It is true to say that learning a foreign language is no longer the exclusive preserve of the privileged few; in the UK and other developed countries we all have the opportunity to learn a foreign language when we are in full-time education and, indeed, we able to do so as an adult learner afterwards.
+It is true to say that learning a foreign language is no longer the exclusive preserve of the privileged few; in the UK and other developed countries, we all have the opportunity to learn a foreign language when we are in full-time education and, indeed, we able to do so as an adult learner afterwards.

 A Good Example of Bad Translation